 February 14th is the annual observance of National Ferris Wheel Day.
-This unofficial national holiday is held on this day to honor the birth of George Washington Gale Ferris, Jr., the man who invented the Ferris Wheel.
+The holiday honors the birth of George Washington Gale Ferris, Jr., the man who invented the Ferris Wheel.

 Preparations for the 1893 World’s Columbian Exposition began in earnest in 1891.
 Director of works for the fair, Daniel H. Burnham, laid out the challenge: create a centerpiece to the show that will rival the Eiffel Tower in Paris.

 George Washington Gale Ferris was inspired.
 He contemplated several ideas, but it wasn’t until one evening in a Chicago chophouse that he struck on an idea that could fit the challenge.
 After sketching out the design on napkins, he proceeded to develop his plans.

 When presented with the concept Burnham balked, doubting it could safely carry people to such heights.
 Ferris persisted.
 Spending $25,000 of his own money, he paid for safety studies, obtained $600,000 more from investors, hired engineers and built the 250-foot diameter wheel and hoisted it up between 140-foot twin towers.

 It was a colossal success at 26 stories tall and making a whopping $726,805.50.
 In 1893, that was a hefty profit for the fair.

 Despite the wheel’s success, Ferris struggled after the fair.
 Lawsuits over who owed who bankrupt him.
 His wife left him.
 In 1896, a few short years after the fair, he died at the age of 37 of typhoid fever.